Fouzi Lekjaa: Member of the FIFA Council

 In March 2021, he was elected to the FIFA Council.

 Member of the Union of Arab Football Associations

 On 17 June 2021, Lekjaa was Elected Member of Executive Council of Arab Football Associations Union.

 2022 FIFA World Cup

-On 28 December 2022, Lekjaa launched an investigation into the potentially illegal sale of 2022 FIFA World Cup tickets.
+On 28 December 2022, Lekjaa launched an investigation into the potentially illegal sale of 2022 FIFA World Cup tickets. and ticketing problems in the Round of 16 Morocco vs Spain match.
 On 8 March, Lekjaa confirmed the investigation is near to end, claiminig the results will be out “very soon,” revealing the federation’s determination to “end the career” of those responsible for the tickets fiasco.
+On 8 May 2023, Two individuals suspected behind the world scandal were taken in for questioning at the prosecutor’s office in the Court of First Instance of Casablanca on Monday, one was a club manager and the other was a radio host.
+Mohammed El Haidaoui, and radio host Adil El Omari were charged for fraud.

+2030 FIFA World Cup

+On 16 June 2023, King Mohammed VI assigned Lekjaa as the president of Morocco's Bid Committee.
+On 4 October 2023, The FIFA Executive Committee has unanimously accepted the Morocco-Spain-Portugal bid as a candidate to host the 2030 FIFA World Cup.
+Next Day, King Mohammed VI appointed Lekjaa as the Chairman of 2030 World Cup Committee.